-- · One page in length, focused - Contain exploration of your emerging understanding of teaching and learning - Reflections on your observations, challenges and experiences, not a critique of the classroom, partner teacher (PT) or school - Three field journal entries are to be completed per week of FE600 and submitted to both the PT and university consultant (UC) - Your Ambrose University assigned UC may choose to make notes on field journal entries, may take up elements of the entries in discussion or observation visits or may ask you to follow through on a component at a later date.
+- One page in length, focused - Contain exploration of your emerging understanding of teaching and learning - Reflections on your observations, challenges and experiences, not a critique of the classroom, partner teacher (PT) or school - Three field journal entries are to be completed per week of FE600 and submitted to both the PT and university consultant (UC) - Your Ambrose University assigned UC may choose to make notes on field journal entries, may take up elements of the entries in discussion or observation visits or may ask you to follow through on a component at a later date.

-Choose your method for competing your field experience journals (Word or Google Doc only) and be consistent in sharing these with your PT and UC, weekly (due Sundays at noon).
-There are multiple samples of field journal templates in the FE600 document folder shared by the Director of Field Experience at orientation.
-These are also linked on Moodle.
+Choose your method for competing your field experience journals (Word Doc or Google Doc) and be consistent in sharing these with your PT and UC, weekly.
+If you use another program (such as Keynote), your journals need to be shared as PDF so your UC can access it.
+There are multiple samples of field journal templates on the FE600 Practicum website shared by the Director of Field Experience at orientation and will be linked on your FE 600 Moodle/Google Classroom.